-This answer describes how to submit a public key to the PGP Global Directory using PGP Desktop 9.x for Windows.
+This answer describes how to submit a public key to the PGP Global Directory using PGP Encryption Desktop for Windows.

-The PGP Global Directory is a public key server hosted by PGP Corporation, which offers the following advantages over legacy public key servers:
+The PGP Global Directory is a public key server hosted by Broadcom's Encryption Product team, which offers the following advantages over legacy public key servers:

 Submit Your Key